ChengGuo2000/ChengGuo2000.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am an undergraduate student at the University of Washington, Seattle, majoring in Human-Centered Design & Engineering.
+I am an undergraduate student at the University of Washington, Seattle, majoring in Human-Centered Design & Engineering (Data Science option).

 Currently, I am lucky to work with <a href = "https://sourojitghosh.github.io/">Sourojit Ghosh</a> in the <a href = "https://depts.washington.edu/hdsl/">Human-Centered Natural Language Processing Directed Research Group</a> at UW Seattle.